nasa/GeneLab_Data_Processing/Metagenomics/Remove_human_reads_from_raw_data/Workflow_Documentation/SW_MGRemoveHumanReads-A/README.md

 ```

 ### 2. Download the workflow template files
-All files required for utilizing the GeneLab workflow for removing human reads from metagenomics data are in the [workflow_code](workflow_code) directory.
+All workflow files for removing human reads from metagenomics data are in the [workflow_code](workflow_code) directory.
 To get a copy of the latest SW_MGRemoveHumanReads-A version on to your system, run the following command:

 ```bash
 GL-get-workflow MG-remove-human-reads